UntoldEngine Tile-Based Streaming Architecture

 Interior zone gating — the manifest's interior_zone is the union AABB of all ExteriorShell tiles.
 On each streaming tick, the engine checks whether the camera is inside this volume.
 Tiles with "interior": true are only dispatched for loading while the camera is inside.
 This prevents the engine from loading room-level geometry when the player is outside the building, regardless of distance.

-The quadtree partitioning is a content-pipeline and manifest-level concept.
+The quadtree and KD-tree partitioning are content-pipeline and manifest-level concepts.
 At runtime the engine uses an octree for spatial range queries (finding tile stubs near the camera).
 The manifest's

 Tile Lifecycle